shizuo-kaji/TutorialTopologicalDataAnalysis/README.md

 - Dimension reduction preserving topological features
 - Visualisation revealing the shape of data

+## Deep Learning X TDA
+How Deep Learning and Persistent homology can be combined is demonstrated [here](https://github.com/shizuo-kaji/HomologyCNN).

 ## NLP Example (vectorise and visualise)
 As an example of Natural Language Processing, we look at maths papers on arXiv.
 This example runs only locally and not on Google Colab.